Off-World-Live-Collaborative/docs.offworld.live/unreal-livestreaming-camera/README.md

 N.B.
 You can only select _Actors _to appear in the alpha channel.
 This method does not work with _Components _or _Instance Meshes_.

-1. In ‘Project Settings’ in your Editor, find ‘Enable alpha channel support’ in ‘Engine - Rendering/ Postprocessing’ and set it to ‘AllowThroughTonemapper’.
+1. In `Project Settings` in your Editor, find `Enable alpha channel support` in `Engine - Rendering/ Postprocessing` and set it to `AllowThroughTonemapper`.